 How to square a number in Python

-Square a number in Python with ease.
-Learn multiple methods, get practical tips, see real-world examples, and debug common errors.
+Learn how to square a number in Python.
+Explore different methods, tips, real-world uses, and how to debug common errors.

 Using the * operator for squaring